skramm/spaghetti/docs/spaghetti_manual.md

 Spaghetti: Warning, state S06 (St-6) is unreachable
 ```

-The transition table is pretty much simple to understand:
+The first table ("transition table") is pretty much simple to understand:
 for each state (columns), it shows the next state, depending on the event (lines).
+The line header will printout both the assigned names of events ([if any](spaghetti_summary.md#names)), and the internal id
+(E00, E01, ...).
+For the columns, only the internal state Id is printed (S00, S01, ...).
-It has a line for Timeouts, where we can see that all the states have a timeout assigned, except for state S01, that has an "Always Active" transition.
+This table has a line for Timeouts, where we can see that all the states have a timeout assigned, except for state S01, that has an "Always Active" transition (last line).

-The second part shows, for each state, the "special events"
+The second table shows, for each state, the "special events"
 (Time-outs, Internal events, Always Active Transitions).
 We can see that on state S00 (named here "init state"), a timeout will occur after 1.5 s. and switch to state S02.
-But this state also has an Internal Transition (IT), currently Inactive (thus the (I)).
+But this state also has an Internal Transition (IT), currently Inactive (thus the `I`).
 It will be triggered by the internal event E00 (named "my_event"), and switching to state S01 will occur.

 State S01 is a "Pass State": it has a "Always Active Transition" (AAT), so when activated, it will switch immediately to state S02.